srirampr22/4D-RRIO/README.md

 - *scan_matching_odometry_node*
 - *imu_preintegration_node*

 The input point cloud is first downsampled by ***preprocessing_nodelet***; the radar pointcloud is transformed to Livox LiDAR frame; estimate its ego velocity and remove dynamic objects, and then passed to the next nodelets.
-While scan_matching_odometry_nodelet estimates the sensor pose by iteratively applying a scan matching between consecutive frames (i.e., odometry estimation).
+While scan_matching_odometry_nodelet estimates the sensor pose by iteratively applying a scan matching between consecutive frames (i.e., odometry estimation). the imu_preintegration_node handles the fusion of high rate IMU data from a 9 axis VectorNav-100 IMU leveraging On-Manifold IMU-Preintegration and Graph optimization via Incremental smoothing.

 <div align="center">
     <img src="doc/fig_flowchart_system.png" width = 100% >